Gary L. Francione: Relevance of sentience

 In his Introduction to Animal Rights: Your Child or the Dog?
 (2000), Francione argues that a theory of abolition should not require that animals have any cognitive characteristic beyond sentience to be full members of the moral community, entitled to the basic, pre-legal right not to be the property of humans.
 He rejects the position that animals have to have humanlike cognitive characteristics, such as reflective self-awareness, language ability, or preference autonomy in order to have the right not to be used by humans as resources.
 Francione derives this right from the principle of equal consideration in that he maintains that if animals are property, their interests can never receive equal consideration.

 As part of this discussion, Francione identifies what he calls our "moral schizophrenia" when it comes to nonhumans.
 On the one hand, we say that we take animal interests seriously.
 Francione points to the fact that many of us even live with nonhuman companions whom we regard as members of our families and whose personhood—their status as beings with intrinsic moral value—we do not doubt for a second.
 On the other hand, because animals are property, they remain things that have no value other than what we choose to accord them and whose interests we protect only when it provides a benefit—usually economic—to do so.
 According to Francione, if animals are going to matter morally and not be things, we cannot treat them as property.
 Francione debated the sentience of plants with Michael Marder in a debate organized by Columbia University Press.

 Animal rights movement

-In 2008, Francione opposed California's Proposition 2, which was a ballot proposition to prohibit the confinement of certain farm animals in a manner that does not allow them to turn around freely, lie down, stand up, and fully extend their limbs.

-Francione opposes violence in animal rights.
-He has been criticised for this stance by Steven Best, who refers to those in the movement who reject violence as "Franciombes" and supports the more permissive attitude to violence of groups such as Negotiation is Over.
+Francione opposes violence in the struggle for animal rights.
+He has been criticized for this stance by Steven Best, who refers to those in the movement who reject violence as "Franciombes" and supports more permissive attitudes towards property damage and violence.